 Dr. Becker-Phelps, a licensed psychologist, is dedicated to helping people understand themselves and what they need to do to become emotionally and psychologically healthy.
 She accomplishes this through her work as a psychotherapist, speaker, and writer.
 She is a warm and engaging speaker who has addressed audiences in large and intimate settings, inspiring them to change, grow, and heal.
 Her speaking engagements also include providing regular continuing education seminars for mental health professionals.
-She is the author of the book Insecure in Love: How Anxious Attachment Can Make You Feel Jealous, Needy, and Worried and What You Can Do About It (New Harbinger Publications, 2014).
+She is the author of the book Insecure in Love: How Anxious Attachment Can Make You Feel Jealous, Needy, and Worried and What You Can Do About It (New Harbinger Publications, 2014) and the consulting psychologist for the book Love: The Psychology of Attraction (DK Publishing, 2016).
 In addition to her blog for Psychology Today, she is a regular writer for the WebMD Relationships blog and is the relationships expert on WebMD’s Relationships and Coping Community.

 My PT blog is Making Change.